Flagstaff Hill

 Residential development activity is lower than average in Flagstaff Hill according to AreaSearch's national comparison of local real estate markets

 Flagstaff Hill has recorded approximately 21 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25105 homes were approved, with a further 12 approved in FY-26 so far.
-On average, over these years, 3.5 new residents are expected for every home built.
+Over the past five financial years, from FY-21 to FY-25, a total of 105 homes have been approved, with an additional 14 approved so far in FY-26.
+This results in an average of around 3.5 new residents per year for every home built during these years.

-This demand significantly outpaces supply, putting upward pressure on prices and increasing competition among buyers.
-The average construction value of new properties is $391,000.
-In the current financial year, $2.3 million in commercial development approvals have been recorded, indicating the area's residential nature.
-Compared to Greater Adelaide, Flagstaff Hill has significantly less development activity, 61.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings.
+The demand for housing significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
+New properties are constructed at an average expected cost value of $226,000, which is under regional levels, indicating more accessible housing choices for buyers.
+In terms of commercial development activity, approximately $2.3 million in approvals have been registered this financial year, suggesting minimal commercial development activity compared to Greater Adelaide.
+Flagstaff Hill has significantly less development activity, at 61.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties.

 Frequently Asked Questions - Development